Rule 8.488. Certificate of Interested Entities or Persons

 (d) Failure to file a certificate

-(1)If a party fails to file a certificate as required under (b) and (c), the clerk must notify the party by mail that the party must file the certificate within 10 days after the clerk's notice is mailed and that if the party fails to comply, the court may impose one of the following sanctions:
+(1)If a party fails to file a certificate as required under (b) and (c), the clerk must notify the party in writing that the party must file the certificate within 10 days after the clerk's notice is sent and that if the party fails to comply, the court may impose one of the following sanctions:

 (A)If the party is the petitioner, the court may strike the petition; or